 Back on FEB-12, Judge John G. Heyburn II, of the¬ federal District Court for the¬ Western District of Kentucky issued a memorandum opinion in Bourke v.
 Beshear.
 He stated that Kentucky must recognize same-sex marriages that had been legally solemnized out-of-state.He commented at that time that the case did not address the obvious second question: whether same-sex couples also had a legal right to marry within Kentucky.

 He wrote at that time:

-"Windsor" refers to the U.S. Supreme Court ruling on 2013-JUN-26 that repealed a major section of the federal Defense of Marriage Act (DOMA) by declaring it unconstitutional.
-The ruling required the federal government to include legally married same-sex couples in their 1,138 programs that give benefits, protections, tax advantages, etc. to married couples and their children.
+"Windsor" refers to the U.S. Supreme Court ruling on 2013-JUN-26 that repealed Section 3 of the federal Defense of Marriage Act (DOMA) by declaring it unconstitutional.
+The ruling required the federal government to include many legally married same-sex couples in their 1,138 programs that give benefits, protections, tax advantages, etc. to married couples and their children.
 The reasoning used in the ruling by the majority of Supreme Court Justices subsequently triggered over 70 lawsuits in federal and state courts during the following 12 months concerning same-sex marriages.

 Two days after Judge Heyburn's memorandum in February, two unmarried same-sex couples from Louisville, KY asked to join the case:

 Timothy Love and Lawrence Ysunza, who have been together for 33 years, and

 Rev. Maurice Blanchard and Dominique James, who have been together for a decade.
 1,2